-Honestly though, the only difference between this formula and the Enfamil Enspire, which claims to be their closest to breast milk, is a few amounts of vitamins and probiotics.
+Honestly though, the only difference between this formula and the Similac Organic, which claims to be their closest to breast milk, is a few amounts of vitamins and the amount of maltodextrin.

 Take a look at the ingredients:

-Enfamil’s newborn formula offers all the good stuff you expect from their brand and an improved formula that’s continually working towards being breast milk.
+Mama Bear’s formula offers all the good stuff you expect from their brand and an improved formula that’s continually working towards offering products at a lower price.

 Most parents seem to like this formula because it has more omega fatty DHA than other brands, but with a nicer price tag.

-This newborn formula is mising lactoferrin – which is found in Enfamil’s Enspire.
-It’s like thieves oil, but all natural to the body.
+This newborn formula is missing lactoferrin – which is found in Enfamil’s Enspire.
+It’s like thieves oil, but all-natural to the body.
 This protein is an iron-binding, anti-bacterial, anti-viral, anti-fungal superhero that even protects against cancer.

 That’s it, there’s no other complaints about this formula.
-But honestly, the Enfamil Enspire might be a better choice overall, unless your baby has a delicate tummy.
+But honestly, the Enfamil Enspire might be a better choice overall except the fats do not come from lactose.

 Best Formula for Toddlers